 The third bucket and option for settling clients is to place settlement funds into a trust.
 A trust provides both flexibility and dissipation protection.
 If a client is a spendthrift, then you want to make sure that he or she doesn’t spend the money too quickly, and that the settlement proceeds are there for them over a long time.
 Placing the funds into a settlement trust provides the spendthrift protection they need.

 A settlement trust allows your clients to access the funds when needed — but a settlement trust also prevents them from spending the money too fast or from making unwise spending choices and decisions.

 Also, if needed, settlement trusts can help maintain eligibility for government benefits that a client may be receiving (such as SSI or Medicaid).
 Trusts used for purposes of preserving government benefits are called Special Needs Trusts.

 In many cases, the best option for a client is to mix and match each of these buckets.
 Particularly if it’s a larger case, the client may benefit from the liquidity and flexibility of cash, the guaranteed, tax-free payments of a structured settlement annuity, and the flexibility and oversight that a settlement trust provides.

-If you have any questions about how to allocate settlement proceeds for a client, give us a call.
-We can discuss the best approach and solution for your client.
+If you have any questions about any of the options for allocating settlement proceeds that we discussed in this article; or how to allocate settlement proceeds for a client, give us a call.
+We can discuss the best approach and solution that meets your client’s needs.